sbezverk/nftableslib/README.md

 	Version *uint32
 }
 ```
+**Version** parameter is used to match against a particular IP protocol version.
+Example, all IPv4 or all IPv6 traffic.

 Rule type offers Validation method which checks all parameters provided in Rule structure for consistency.

 Here is example of programming a simple L3 rule: